A Rock Star’s Journey Starts With Music Recitals

 Does this sound like something you want to get into?
 Start working on your musical performance today!

-PS - we know who is The World's First Rock Star...
+PS - I know who is The World's First Rock Star...

 On June 9th, 1840, pianist Franz Liszt played the first ever ‘recital’, and these concerts were so popular that he became the world's first ‘rockstar’.
 Recitals are now common-place for students and professional musicians.